 - School community, family, and friends

-- World holidays
+- World holidays and cultures

 Kindergarten offers children a gentle introduction to the Spanish language and a foundation for a smooth language acquisition experience.
 At this level, students develop fundamental skills including listening comprehension, decoding, oral expression, and basic vocabulary development.

 Such skills are fostered through a language- and culture-rich environment that includes singing, playing games, story-telling, poetry, art, and other multi-sensory experiences, and an environment that addresses young learners’ educational development as well as their emotional needs.